 For several good reasons, most breast implants placed in the United States now are smooth surfaced ones where the outer shell (envelope) around the implants has no texturing.
 Many years ago, before several significant technological advancements were made, it was a common experience and opinion held by many that using textured surfaced implants (where there were small 3D elevations on the implant surface) reduced the incidence of capsular contracture especially in higher risk patients (See Figure 2).
 Present scientific studies do not support this relationship.
-Furthermore, because there are some negative consequences specifically associated with textured implants, their widespread usage is inadvisable though they may still have a place in very limited situations.
+Furthermore, because of the risk of developing BIA-ALCL with textured implants, their widespread usage is inadvisable though they may still have a place in very limited situations.

 Figure 2.
 The Silicone breast implant on the left is a smooth surface implant while the one on the right is a textured surfaced one.

 Dr. Turkeltaub has been performing breast surgery with implants for many years and has the knowledge, skill and experience to precisely evaluate all variables and help you select the implants that can most effectively achieve the results that you desire.

 Breast augmentation surgery is performed under general anesthesia as an outpatient.
 The procedure typically takes around an hour followed by approximately one to one and a half hours in the recovery room.
 Dr. Turkeltaub uses a very gentle and precise technique which helps to minimize postoperative discomfort and the risk for non-ideal outcomes.

 If your breasts are sagging, you may also need to have a breast lift (mastopexy) done as well—which can be referred to as a breast augmentation with a lift, mastopexy augmentation or a breast lift with implants.
 Tummy tucks and liposuction are commonly done at the same time as a breast augmentation as part of a “Mommy Makeover.”